15jcalvo/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    The major difference is that the data for a session id is stored on the server side and the data for a JSON web token is stored client side.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    It obscures a password by hashing it.
 3. How are unit tests different from integration and end-to-end testing?
+    Unit tests focus on one segment of an application rather than the entire app working in tandem.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    It will influence how code is written since variable structure/event responses will be structured/standardized in a manner appropriate to the tests.